binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 `ss -ant`
 2. Then start postgresql if you require [database support](#additional-resources-using-the-database-and-workspaces-in-metasploit).
 Which is generally quite useful:
 `service postgresql start`
-Followed by
+Followed by:
 `ss -ant`
-If your interested in which ports are being opened.
+if your interested in which ports are being opened.
 3. Start the Metasploit service:
 `service metasploit start`
 4. Start the Metasploit Framework Console:
+`msfconsole`
-`msfconsole` or possibly with a resource script, `msfconsole -r <your custom resource>.rc`
+or possibly with a resource script:
+`msfconsole -r <your custom resource>.rc`

 #### BeEF {#tooling-setup-kali-linux-tools-i-use-in-kali-linux-config-etc-beef}

 Check-out the recommended [configuration](https://github.com/beefproject/beef/wiki/Configuration).

 Modify the following two files as required:

-`/etc/beef-xss/config.yaml`
+1. `/etc/beef-xss/config.yaml`
-`/usr/share/beef-xss/extensions/metasploit/config.yaml`
+2. `/usr/share/beef-xss/extensions/metasploit/config.yaml`

-If you need Metasploit integration in BeEF (in most cases you'll want this), set: `extension: metasploit: enable: true` in the `/etc/beef-xss/config.yaml` file.
+If you need Metasploit integration in BeEF (in most cases you'll want this), set:
+`extension: metasploit: enable: true`
+in the `/etc/beef-xss/config.yaml` file.
+Also make sure:
+`enable`
-Also make sure enable is set to `true` in `/usr/share/beef-xss/extensions/metasploit/config.yaml`
+is set to `true` in `/usr/share/beef-xss/extensions/metasploit/config.yaml`

 [Start Metasploit](#tooling-setup-kali-linux-tools-i-use-in-kali-linux-config-etc-metasploit).

-When running Metasploit for BeEF, I often provide msfconsole with a Metasploit resource file specifically for BeEF (I call this `beef.rc` and put it in `~/`.
+When running Metasploit for BeEF, I often provide `msfconsole` with a Metasploit resource file specifically for BeEF (I call this `beef.rc` and put it in `~/`.
 This resource file will have the following at least in it:
 `load msgrpc ServerHost=127.0.0.1 Pass=abc123`
-Then once the Metasploit service is started, I'd start msfconsole like:
+Then once the Metasploit service is started, I'd start `msfconsole` like:
 `msfconsole -r beef.rc`
 If not using the resource file, then once `msfconsole` was running, in order to enable RPC communication for BeEF, I'd enter:
 `load msgrpc ServerHost=127.0.0.1 Pass=abc123`